(2017-11-20) Vacuum and the origin of atmospheric pressure.

 At the critical point, that quantity vanishes (the tangent to the isothermal

 is horizontal).
 Since p is thereby stationary at that point,

 the isothermal derivative of this expression is simply equal to its derivative

 with respect to V. The vanishing of that

 (which is an inflexion point of the critical isothermal) thus

 0 = d/dV

 Therefore: V = 3b

-Knowing this, the previous vanishing expression gives p
+With this, we obtain p from the previous vanishing expression and

 Vc = 3b ,